When to Use Marine Fuel Stabilizer

 Some boaters might think using marine fuel stabilizer is a waste of time and money.
 Is it a useless product or simply a marketing gimmick?
 We don’t think so.

 We sell fuel stabilizers here at Boats.net, so of course we’re going to sing its praises, right?
 Well, yeah.
-We make our living selling boat parts and products (and three of our favorite fuel stabilizers have clickable product images featured right below this paragraph).
+We make our living selling boat parts and products.
 But we don’t want you to buy anything you don’t need either because we’re also about saving you money (hence our slogan, “The Alternative to Retail Prices”).
 So with that in mind, here’s a quick guide for when to use marine fuel stabilizer.

 For Ethanol Fuel

 Fuel stabilizers help prevent water intrusion.
 And if you use your boat every week, its outboard motor will burn through the fuel before it gets a chance to absorb much water, so using a fuel stabilizer isn’t necessary at every fill-up.